TalEliyahu/awesome-security-newsletters/README.md

 Security Conversations - https://securityconversations.com/newsletters/ - A weekly collection of news, op-ed analysis, tools and resources for cybersecurity practitioners.

 SANS Newsletters - https://www.sans.org/newsletters/ - SANS offers three newsletters to keep you up-to-date on the latest cybersecurity news, cyber attacks and vulnerabilities, and security awareness tips and stories.
-Subscribe below to gain access to these updates plus thousands of additional free SANS resources.

 This Week in 4n6 - https://thisweekin4n6.com/ - This Week in 4n6 is a collection of everything that happens on a weekly basis in the Digital Forensics and Incident Response community.